hejun041/coding-tools-mcp/docs/remote-mcp.md

 Keep the server bound to `127.0.0.1` and expose only the tunnel URL.
 Non-loopback binding without a bearer token is rejected.
 Use HTTPS tunnel URLs, rotate tokens if they are shared, and do not use `full` or `compat-readonly-all` with untrusted clients.

-Anonymous ChatGPT developer-mode testing exposes whatever the selected profile permits to anyone who can reach the tunnel URL.
+Anonymous remote MCP tunnel testing exposes whatever the selected profile permits to anyone who can reach the tunnel URL.
 Use `read-only`, avoid sensitive workspaces, and stop the tunnel when testing is done.